Want to know when I am most often thankful to have food storage? It’s on those nights when I have trouble figuring out what to have for dinner!

 Both of these recipes are very easy to make from food storage and pantry items.
 They could easily be done on the gas or charcoal grill or even over a fire.
 If we ever end up facing a long-term power outage, I think my family and I will be grateful to know different options for cooking from our food storage.

 Canned goods are a great part of any food storage pantry.
 Canned fruits and vegetables can make meals easy when the power goes out and are easy to pack up if you need to leave your home.
 Make sure to have a hand operated can opener with the cans and in any bug-out bag, though.

 Canned goods do have expiration dates, but many people believe the food can be good long past that date.
 Expiration dates are set by food production companies and can just reflect the “peak of freshness.”
 How can you know canned goods are still okay to eat?
 Signs that the food inside may not be safe to eat are bulging cans, rusted cans and cans that are leaking.
 Canned meat may break down more over time and tomato based products can break down cans eventually since they are high-acidic foods.
 In fact, I’ve heard complaints about canned tomato products than any other canned food.

-While canned goods may not always be the absolutely healthiest option, in times of emergency (every day or catastrophic), they can come in handy to feed yourself and your family.
+While canned goods may not always be the absolutely healthiest option due to extra sodium or other additives, in times of emergency (every day or catastrophic), they can come in handy to feed yourself and your family.
 Take the time to be creative with the food you store – your future taste buds (and those of your family) will thank you!